PrivacyPortfolio is a Limited Liability Corporation in the State of California, USA.

 FTC hosts PrivacyCon on July 27

-bring together a diverse group of stakeholders,
+PrivacyCon 2021 will bring together a diverse group of stakeholders,

-academics, industry representatives, consumer advocates, and government
+including researchers, academics, industry representatives, consumer advocates, and government regulators,

-research and trends related to consumer privacy and data security.
+to discuss the latest research and trends related to consumer privacy and data security.

 PrivacyPortfolio submitted a presentation proposal to the FTC entitled: